Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Individual Dataset Descriptions

 \hangindent=0cm Manually written by a native Vietnamese speaker, and examples contain Vietnamese cultural contexts such as everyday objects, weather, clothing, routines, safety, school, simple social norms, and holidays. \hangindent=0.5cm \hangafter=1 \textbf{Group 0017: Russian, Iraqi Arabic (Gelet)} (\texttt{rus\_cyrl}: 100 examples, \texttt{acm\_arab}: 121 examples)

 \hangindent=0cm Manually written by native Russian and Iraqi Arabic (Gelet) speakers, covering everyday topics such as weather, transportation, home safety, work, hobbies, nature, sports, school, and technology.
-For a more culturally-specific subset, approximately 20 examples for Iraqi Arabic were translated from the Modern Standard Arabic dataset from Group 0065; a native speaker of Iraqi Arabic selected examples that were culturally relevant to their region.
+For a more culturally-specific subset, approximately 20 examples for Iraqi Arabic were translated from the Modern Standard Arabic dataset from Group 0065; a native speaker of Iraqi Arabic selected examples that were culturally relevant to their region. \hangindent=0.5cm \hangafter=1 \textbf{Group 0018: Korean} (\texttt{kor\_hang}: 100 examples)